 my family means to me, especially

 my grandma Norma.
-And I
+And I hope they

 know how much I care about them.